• Skip to main content

 • Author

-Home » nouns » Nippon is the Japanese word for ‘Japan’, explained
+Home » nouns » Nippon is a Japanese word for ‘Japan’, explained

-Nippon is the Japanese word for ‘Japan’, explained
+Nippon is a Japanese word for ‘Japan’, explained

 What does “nippon” mean in Japanese?